 In terms of building suppliers even if your local place is a few euro dearer (and that was certainly not the case for me) having someone you can reach at the end of the phone for advice and ease of ordering and delivery is worth the difference.
 Still: shop around as your local may be able to match the lower price.
 Don’t mind the grouchy men and women behind the counters.
 Deep down they are almost always lovely people.

-9. Where to get discounts
+9. Getting discounts

 Find builders’ yards in your area which store materials taken out of demolitions and refurbs.
 You can find all sorts here; a full bathroom set would not be uncommon.
 There are also many entrepreneuring characters around the country who buy job lots of timber/ windows/insulation seconds.
 They are usually to be found online on merchant platforms.
 Amazing deals to be had.
 Secondhand shops and hand-me-downs which can be upcycled can save you a fortune.